 Project Summary

-With support from Boston College Internal Funding – Academic Technology Innovation Grant (ATIG), the project, Using Human-Centered Design and Co-Design Methodology to Engage Resettled Refugee Communities in Developing a Digital App for the Family Strengthening Intervention for Refugees, is focused on administering a digital application of our Family Strengthening Intervention for Refugees (FSI-R) for the Somali Bantu and Bhutanese communities in New England.
+With support from Boston College Internal Fundings – Academic Technology Innovation Grant (ATIG), and Schiller Institute Grants for Exploratory Collaborative Scholarship (SIGECS), the RPCA has developed a digital application of our Family Strengthening Intervention for Refugees (FSI-R) for the Somali Bantu, Bhutanese, and Afghan communities in New England.
+The digital tool is intended to help increase fidelity to the evidence-based intervention (tested previously under prior National Institute of Health funding) by providing an easy-to-use format that is more user-friendly than a paper manual.
 The FSI-R consists of ten modules designed to build communication and family relationships, illuminate and engage in problem-solving regarding concerns about children, and help families plan for a future together.
 The aims of the FSI-R are to improve family-child relationships, empower children and families with tools to be resilient, improve the mental health for school-aged youth, and reduce existing mental health disparities.
-The proposed project leverages progress over the last two years to digitally adapt the FSI-R in order to: 1) increase functionality and interactivity of our digital apps; and 2) conduct co-design with end-users to increase culturally- and linguistically- appropriate features for the client-facing app.
-Our ATIG funding has enabled us to support a multidisciplinary team of Boston College students which includes undergraduate computer science students, masters in social work project managers, graphic designers, and faculty to digitally adapt the manual used in the delivery of the FSI-R, replacing the paper manual that our CHWs currently use to deliver the intervention with families.
+We have used community co-design methodology to digitally aadapt the FSI-R in order to: 1) increase functionality and interactivity of our digital apps; and 2) conduct co-design with end-users to increase culturally- and linguistically- appropriate features for the client-facing app.
+Boston College internal funding has enabled us to support a multidisciplinary team of BC students which includes undergraduate computer science students, masters in social work project managers, graphic designers, and faculty to digitally adapt the manual used in the delivery of the FSI-R, replacing the paper manual that our interventionists currently use to deliver the intervention with families.

 Approach